 An ODBC data source consists of two essential pieces of information: the driver that will be used to access the data and the location of the database you want to access.
 To specify data sources, you must have the appropriate drivers installed.
-Drivers for a variety of database formats are available at http://www.spss.com/drivers.
+Drivers for a variety of database formats are included with the installation media.